abhishekarya1/myblog/content/post/2018-09-09-sketch-2-code.md

 <br>

 #### Image-5
 A very arranged and nicely laid out page.
-The tool performed good on this one too.
+The tool performed well on this one too.

 ![Image5](/img/s2c/s2cimg5.png)

 See the generated [HTML page](/img/s2c/s2c_html/s2cimg5.html).

 ## Conclusion
 The open source initiative by Microsoft's AI.lab is a step in the right direction.
-And there is more to come our way, as more and more AI based tools aid the web development processes.
+And there is more to come our way, as more and more AI-based tools aid the web development processes.
 Sketch2Code shows promise as it works on almost any image and recognizes text even with not-so-good handwriting with enough accuracy.

 One thing I liked the most about Sketch2Code is that it is fast, faster than I expected it to be.
-And in this case you have nothing to do but applaud the people behind it and a potentially huge open source community that it invites today to work on it and to improve it further.
+And in this case, you have nothing to do but applaud the people behind it and a potentially huge open source community that it invites today to work on it and to improve it further.